Daniel-Gong/daniel-gong.github.io/_pages/about.md

 ---
 Hi, I'm Dongyu Gong!
 I am currently a PhD student studying neuroscience at Yale University.

 Before transferring to Yale, I started my PhD at the University of Oxford funded by [Clarendon Scholarship](https://ox.ac.uk/clarendon), [UK Medical Research Council](https://www.ukri.org/councils/mrc/), and [New College](https://www.new.ox.ac.uk/).
-My PhD advisor is Professor [Anna Christina (Kia) Nobre](https://en.wikipedia.org/wiki/Anna_Christina_Nobre) and I moved to Yale after [Kia got her new position at Yale](https://wti.yale.edu/news/kia-nobre-joins-wu-tsai-institute).
+My current PhD advisor is Professor Anna Christina (Kia) Nobre and I moved to Yale after Kia got her new position at Yale.

 I am interested in both human intelligence and machine intelligence, especially how intelligence emerges from biological systems and artificial systems.
 I believe neuroscience and cogntive science will provide valuable insights for the development of [autonomous machine intelligence](https://openreview.net/pdf?id=BZ5a1r-kVsf) with human-level cognitive abilities.